junxit/us-congress-bills-114/metadata.md

 - 2015-01-06 — Introduced in House
 - 2015-01-06 — Introduced in House
 - 2015-01-06 — Referred to the House Committee on Science, Space, and Technology.
+- 2015-01-07 — Considered under suspension of the rules. (consideration: CR H87-92)
+- 2015-01-07 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+34.
+- 2015-01-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-01-07 — Mr. Smith (TX) moved to suspend the rules and pass the bill.
+- 2015-01-07 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H87-90)
+- 2015-01-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H87-90)